jmangion98/post-install-config/README.md

 <img src="https://i.imgur.com/k0lElHH.png" height="80%" width="80%" alt="Configuration Steps"/>
 </p>
 <p>
+5. Create new agents:
-New agents must be created to handle incoming tickets.
+ -  New agents must be created to handle incoming tickets.
 In the Admin panel, open the Agents menu, click on Add New Agent, and create accounts for each agent (e.g., Jane and John Doe).
 </p>
 <br />